andrewnash/devfolio-netlify/content/blog/igvc/index.md

 ### Localization

 I used the ZED2 stereo camera and the BerryGPS-IMU to accurately localize the vehicle using visual odometry, acceleration, angular velocity, and geolocation data.
 I used the ROS2 implemented an Extended Kalman Filter (EKF) that consolidated these diverse data inputs, providing an accurate estimate of the vehicle's position.
-This localization pipeline is intentional simple as the BEV mapping does most of the heavy lifting.
+This localization pipeline is intentionally simple as the high FPS BEV mapping does most of the heavy lifting for navigation.

 ### Simulation